Proud to be a member of the

 Intended depth of knowledge:

 Learning is a change to long-term memory, and everything in long-term memory is Knowledge.
 Types of Knowledge can be categorised in several ways.
-The most common categorisation involves three types:

 Most of our learning revolves around the following: